 Many investors are generally familiar with the concepts lease option and contract for deed (aka “installment land contract”).
 Many investors confuse the two, and this article will help you understand the tax, legal, and practical issues between a lease option vs contract for deed.

-First, let’s start with the lease option, which is really two things, a lease and a purchase option.
-A lease is a contract for the use and possession of land, creating a landlord/tenant (or “lessor/lessee”) relationship.
+First, let’s start with the lease option, which is really two things, a lease, and a purchase option.
+A lease is a contract for the use and possession of the land, creating a landlord/tenant (or “lessor/lessee”) relationship.

 A purchase option is a unilateral agreement wherein the optionor (“seller”) agrees to give the optionee (“buyer”) the exclusive right to the purchase the leased premises.
 The option price is generally set at a fixed price at the inception of the lease, although it does not have to be.
 At any time during the option period (which generally corresponds to the lease period), the tenant can exercise his option to purchase.